rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 request to a register that's located in the relevant peripheral.

-These registers all have different functions, and you can read the manual to figure out what any specific register does, and  which address in memory it's mapped to.
+These registers all have different functions, each of which is detailed in the manual along with the register's memory address.
 @@
 The really important thing to notice is that you're not dealing with a normal piece of memory, and these memory mapped registers can act very